Eljan Birtanov: Early life and education

 Birtanov was born in the city of Dzhambul (present-day Taraz) in the Kazakh SSR to a family of doctors.
 In 1994, he graduated from the Kazakh National Medical University in Almaty.
 Upon graduating, Birtanov left for the United States to study intensive care and toxicology at the University of Arizona in Tucson.
 In 1998, he received a Ph.D in Medical Sciences.
 In 2001, Birtanov graduated from the Russian Medical Academy of Postgraduate Education under the program "Management in Healthcare" in Moscow.
 He also mastered the management of hospital affairs at the Charité in Berlin in 2006.
 Birtanov earned a doctorate in medical sciences in 2010 and graduated from the Fuqua School of Business of Duke University in Durham, North Carolina, receiving master's degree in business administration in 2013.

 Career

-Birtanov's early career began during while he studying as a nurse in the Department of Psychoneurology of the Central Clinical Hospital.
+Birtanov's early career began while he studying as a nurse in the Department of Psychoneurology of the Central Clinical Hospital.
 He also worked in the intensive care and the Department of Toxicology BSMP in Almaty.
 Then he worked as a toxicologist, resuscitator, and led the BSMP Information and Advisory Toxicology Center from 1994 to 1998.